 Many reasons.
 One of them is — they didn’t pay attention.

 You work hard.
 If someone else can’t even read your job ad, why on earth would you hire them?
 A lazy first impression suggests a lazy attitude.

-I focussed on being responsive and attentive.
+Since day one, I focussed on being responsive and attentive.
 I actually researched the businesses I wanted to work with.
 I made thoughtful suggestions.
 Many of these ideas had never been suggested.
 This usually astounded me.
 Why?
-My suggestions weren’t ground breaking.
+My suggestions weren’t groundbreaking.
 They were mostly common sense.

 My thoughtfully prepared emails hit the mark.
 I made connections with law firms that needed help.
 The ball started rolling.
-Now, I own a booming niche digital agency.
+Now, I own a pretty darn good law firm marketing agency.

 Let’s slow down.
 Take a deep breath.
 And give our clients the attention they deserve.

 When everyone else is on the hustle, maybe there’s an opportunity in doing the opposite.